-Maynor is also engaged with building communities through video partnerships, empowering youth and communities to tell their own stories as the co-founder and program director of the Blue Ridge Stories Youth Video Workshop.
-Maynor has also taught workshops for Scribe Video Center and as a guest artist in the Arts Council of the Blue Ridge’s Artists in Schools program.
-She also taught digital cinema production as a Visiting Assistant Professor at Virginia Tech from 2008-2012.
+In addition to her own film work, Maynor is also engaged with building communities through video partnerships, empowering youth and communities to tell their own stories as the co-founder and program director of the Blacksburg Stories Youth Video Workshop.
+Maynor has also taught workshops as a video facilitator for Scribe Video Center’s Precious Places Project and as a guest artist in the Arts Council of the Blue Ridge’s Artists in Schools program.

 Maynor was named the 2012-13 Sheila C. Johnson Fellow with the Sundance Creative Producing Lab and Fellowship.